Arsenal sponsored by... Rwanda?

-The sponsorship is a bid to promote tourism in the central East African nation, but with UN figures showing more than 60 percent of Rwandans living in extreme poverty, critics have slammed the multimillion dollar deal.
+The sponsorship is a bid to promote tourism in the central East African nation, but with the World Bank's projections showing that 51 percent of Rwandans live in extreme poverty, critics have slammed the multimillion dollar deal.

 Arsenal announced the three-year tourism partnership in the lead up to the start of the Premier League season -- but neither side has confirmed exactly just how much it cost.